 Explorer.
 Popper succeeded in finding gold on the Island of Tierra del Fuego and established himself there as a representative of a mining company.
 To protect himself against poachers he brought in armed men.
 After a number of "battles" he became the "Sovereign" of the Island, printing money and even stamps.
 As the mines began to produce less money he returned to Argentina where he lived as a popular literary figure.
 He died under uncertain circumstances.

 Under a direct threat from Napoleon III's troops, Muhammad al-Sadiq-Bey (1857-82) proclaimed the Pacte Fondamental which gave equal rights to Jews.
 It was enforced following the execution of a Jew, Batto Sfez, for allegedly blaspheming Islam.
 By 1864 the new constitution was abolished by the Bey due to pressure from the population.

 1857 September 15, JAMES FINN (Eretz Israel)

-The British council in Jerusalem wrote to the Foreign Ministry offering a plan to settle Jews in agriculture in Eretz Israel to help the land prosper.
+The second British Consul in Jerusalem, wrote to the Foreign Secretary the Earl of Clarendon offering a plan to settle Jews in agriculture in Eretz Israel to help the land prosper.
 He proposed "to persuade Jews in a large body to settle here as agriculturalists on the soil ... in partnership with the Arab peasantry”.

 1858 - 1935 ANDRE-GUSTAV CITROEN (France)